justinkgibbons89/CountdownRing/README.md

 		VStack {
 			/// Show the ring or the completion view based on the state of the `isFinished` variable if countdownIsFinished {
-				/// Show "done" when the countdown is finished Text("The countdown is done!")
+				/// Show a message when the countdown is finished Text("The countdown is done!")
 					/// We could also play a haptic at the end of the countdown.
 					.onAppear {